Ruan-Yixiang/LLM-RDF/README.md

 LLM-RDF: Large language model (LLM)-based reaction development framework.

 The code and data repository of "Accelerated end-to-end chemical synthesis development with large language models".
-+ The backend of the web application can be found in [backend](https://github.com/Ruan-Yixiang/LLM-RDF/tree/main/CentralControl/backend).
++ The backend of the web application can be found in [backend](https://github.com/Ruan-Yixiang/LLM-RDF/tree/main/Backend%20Files/backend).
 + The frontend of the web application can be found in [frontend](https://github.com/Ruan-Yixiang/LLM-RDF/tree/main/frontend).
 + The source data of figures in the paper can be found in [Source Data](https://github.com/Ruan-Yixiang/LLM-RDF/tree/main/Source%20Data).
-+ The files used to build llm-based agents and interact with llm-based agents can be found in [files](https://github.com/Ruan-Yixiang/LLM-RDF/tree/main/files).
++ The files used to build llm-based agents and interact with llm-based agents can be found in [Files for LLM-based agents](https://github.com/Ruan-Yixiang/LLM-RDF/tree/main/Files%20for%20LLM-based%20agents).
 + An online deployment of the application: https://ruan-yixiang.github.io/LLM-RDF/#/main
 ## Deployment
 Please refer to the demo.mp4 file provided to use the web application.